Cray-HPE/docs-csm/operations/validate_csm_health.md

 ### 5.1 Run the test script

-The script is executable and can be run without any arguments.
+(`ncn#`) The script is executable and can be run without any arguments.
 It returns zero on success and non-zero on failure.

 ```bash